LamSut/ContainYourself/README.md

 ### Set Docker environment

-These commands will configure your shell to use the Docker daemon inside the Minikube VM instead of the local Docker instance.
-This allows you to build and interact with Docker images directly in the Minikube environment for Kubernetes.
+Configuring your Shell to use the Docker Daemon inside the Minikube VM instead of the local Docker instance.
+This allows you to interact with Docker images directly in the Minikube environment for Kubernetes.

-* Unix shells:
+* Unix Shell:
 ```bash
 eval $(minikube docker-env)
 ```